 This may simplify a bill-paying schedule and also potentially help implement a better budget going forward—provided you don’t use the opportunity to dig yourself into even more debt.

 According to The Knot, the average cost of a wedding in the US is about $30,000.
 Unfortunately, many young couples have not saved up enough to pay for their entire wedding bill themselves, and the days when the bride’s parents footed the entire wedding bill are dwindling.

-According to a recent Deloitte study, nearly a quarter of Americans with employer-based health insurance have a high deductible plan.
-With those plans, family out of pocket maximums can run up to $13,100 per year.
+According to the CDC, almost half of Americans carry high-deductible health plans, including many with employer-sponsored or public insurance policies.
+With those plans, family out of pocket maximums can run up to $13,500 per year.

-Lastly, miscellaneous costs may arise during the move, such as replacing broken items.
-Even if you have insurance, there’s a deductible to pay.
-A low-interest personal loan can help movers defray the out of pocket costs associated with moving.
+Lastly, miscellaneous costs may arise during the move itself, such as replacing broken items.
+Even with insurance, there’s usually a deductible to pay.
+A low-interest personal loan (relocation loan) may help defray some of the out-of-pocket costs associated with moving.

 Many renters and homeowners feel that annual or bi-annual itch to spruce up their living spaces.
 This might mean a fresh coat of paint, a new piece of art, upgraded appliances or a replacement of that old, saggy mattress and dingy sheets.

-Depending on the level of your upgrade, these improvements can come in anywhere between a few hundred to tens of thousands of dollars.
-To understand better what that cost will look like, use our Home Improvement Cost Calculator.
+Depending on the level of your upgrade, these improvements could come in anywhere between a few hundred to tens of thousands of dollars.
+To understand better what that cost could look like, you can use SoFi’s Home Improvement Cost Calculator.

-Feeling comfortable in your own living space can improve happiness, productivity and self confidence.
-And, certain types of remodels, like replacing old windows and doors, can boost the value of your home.
-Using a home improvement loan is a great way to focus the renovation instead of keeping up with the costs.
+Feeling comfortable in your own living space may help improve happiness, productivity, and self-confidence.
+And certain types of remodels, like replacing old windows and doors, could help boost the value of your home.